 These elderly shoes are some of the best options for those who suffer from foot pain and are looking for ways to improve balance while walking.
+While compiling this list, we paid attention to the variety of sizes available and considered different brands to suit a range of preferences and needs.

 These Clarks Women's Sillian Bella Mary Jane have a heel height of 1.35 inches.
 It comes in four different colors with a cushioned footbed for excellent arch support.
 It is suited for elderly women looking for stable and dressy shoes that can be worn with and without socks.